Manhatai/rest_api_flask/README.md

 Set up the necessary environment variables, such as the database URL, in the DigitalOcean App Platform settings.

-5. Monitor the Deployment:
+5. Manage your database:

-You can monitor the deployment process in the DigitalOcean dashboard.
-Once the deployment is complete, your application will be live and accessible.
+Follow 'Setting up the database' section for deploying your database in the cloud system.